Director of Communications at PMG Research

 For more information on how PMG Research, part of ICON Site & Patient Recruitment engages with patients to improve the patient experience and engagement contact Kristin Kinlaw, Director of Communications at PMG Research at email@example.com.

-Register and learn about motivations and perceptions of experienced research participants
+Read our article to explore motivations & perceptions of experienced research participants